- 11 Jul 2023

 Use Case for Running Images through Two Inspection Points

 Let's say you work for an automatic dog door company, and you want your model to detect dogs and puppies so that when a dog or puppy approaches the dog door, the door will automatically open.
-Your model has these Classes: Dog, Not Dog, and Puppy.
-This is how Script #1 will work in this use case.
+Your model has these classes: Not Dog, Dog, and Puppy.
+You can use the "daisy-chaining" script below to solve this use case.

-- If the second Inspection Point predicts the image is of a puppy, the Class is overridden to "Puppy".
+- If the second Inspection Point predicts a puppy, the class is overridden to "Puppy".

-This is the sample script edited to follow this use case.
+Here is the Python script for this use case:

 def run(self):